 May 23rd - 52nd Cannes Film Festival: "Rosetta" directed by Jean-Pierre and Luc Dardenne wins the Palme d'Or

 May 24th - Venezuela enters the Antarctic Treaty System.

 May 25th - The United States House of Representatives releases the Cox Report which details the People's Republic of China's nuclear espionage against the U.S. over the prior two decades.

-Actress Natalie Portman May 26th - Manchester United of England win UEFA Champions League final against Bayern Munich of Germany 2-1 in Barcelona
+May 26th - 7th UEFA Champions League Final: Manchester United beats Bayern Munich 2-1 at Barcelona

 May 27th - The International Criminal Tribunal for the former Yugoslavia in The Hague, Netherlands indicts Slobodan Milošević and four others for war crimes and crimes against humanity committed in Kosovo.

 Painter, Scientist & Visionary Leonardo da Vinci May 28th - In Milan, Italy, after 22 years of restoration work, Leonardo da Vinci's masterpiece "The Last Supper" is put back on display.